Softvelum/sldp-playback-library-ios/README.md

-# An iOS library for SLDP playback
+# iOS library and sample player for SLDP playback

-Read more about our SLDP open source playback [in this blog post](https://softvelum.com/2025/08/sldp-exoplayer-media3-open-source/).

 ## Usage